stilljake/docker-munki/README.md

 # Using this container:

-1. Setup up a [generic Puppetmaster](https://github.com/nmcspadden/docker-puppetmaster) container.
+1. Setup up a [generic Puppetmaster](https://registry.hub.docker.com/u/macadmins/puppetmaster/) container.
-2. Alternatively, hook this up to [Puppetmaster + WHD](https://github.com/macadmins/docker-puppetmaster-whdcli) for policy-based autosigning based on inventory which autosigns Docker and virtual images.
+2. Alternatively, hook this up to [Puppetmaster + WHD](https://registry.hub.docker.com/u/macadmins/docker-puppetmaster-whdcli/) for policy-based autosigning based on WebHelpDesk inventory which autosigns Docker and virtual images.

 Create a Data Container:
 -----